openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/text.md

 - Upload the file via the drop zone.
 - Click on the add image icon and select the file that you have just uploaded.
+- In the text field: **remove** the "!" in front of the download link and add some meaningful text within the brackets

 Icon type: